2024 Kansas City Chiefs season: Super Bowl LIX: vs. (N2) Philadelphia Eagles

 A rematch of Super Bowl LVII, Super Bowl LIX was the second Super Bowl meeting between the Chiefs and Eagles since the 2022 season.
-This was the end of the AFC West division.
 After the Chiefs won the coin toss and deferred possession to the second half, the Eagles received the opening kickoff, which was a touchback.
 The Eagles' initial drive of six plays gained 20 yards to midfield; however, an offensive pass interference call on A.J.
 Brown negated a 32-yard pass on fourth down, forcing them to punt.
 After a 53-yard punt by Braden Mann, the Chiefs' drive began on their own 12 following a 5-yard return by Nikko Remigio.

 Quarterback Patrick Mahomes completed his first pass 11 yards to JuJu Smith-Schuster for a first down.
 After a 1-yard pass and two incomplete throws, Matt Araiza punted 58 yards from the Chiefs' 24.
 The punt was returned 13 yards by Cooper DeJean, setting the Eagles up at their 31 to begin their second drive.
 Subsequently, the Eagles put together a 7-play, 69-yard touchdown drive that included a 20-yard pass to Dallas Goedert.
 Although Jahan Dotson caught a pass that was initially signaled d a touchdown, he was ruled short of the goal line; regardless, Jalen Hurts scored with a quarterback sneak using the team's signature Tush Push play for a 1-yard touchdown.

 After another punt by the Chiefs, the Eagles got to the Chiefs' 30-yard line on an 11-play drive that ended with an interception thrown by Hurts to Bryan Cook at the Chiefs' 2-yard line at the start of the second quarter.
 Despite this, the Chiefs went three-and-out again, and after a Jake Elliott 48-yard field goal, Mahomes threw an interception to DeJean, who returned it 38 yards for a touchdown.
 Both teams then traded punts before Mahomes threw another interception to Zack Baun shortly after the two-minute warning, which set up a 12-yard touchdown pass from Hurts to Brown, extending the Eagles' lead to 24–0 before halftime.